Elizabeth Harvest: Plot

 Oliver imprisons Elizabeth and asks her to read Claire's journal to him; he tells her that he will not release her until she does.
-The journal reveals that the real Elizabeth was Henry's wife, but she died of a rare medical condition.
-Unable to bear her loss, Henry decided to create clones of Elizabeth, and hired Claire (a biologist) to help him to perfect the clones.
+The journal reveals that the original Elizabeth was Henry's wife, but she died of a rare medical condition.
+Unable to bear her loss, Henry decided to create clones of her, and hired Claire (a biologist) to help perfect them.
 The initial attempts were abortive, but eventually they succeeded.
-From the journal, it is learned that Henry and Claire have awoken six clones in total, including the current “Elizabeth” who is the "Fifth Elizabeth".
-The journal also reveals Claire’s suspicions that Oliver is actually a clone of Henry, the revelation of which she confronted Henry with and he did not deny.
+From the journal, it is learned that Henry and Claire have awoken six clones in total, including the current "Elizabeth" who is actually the fifth.
+The journal also reveals Claire's suspicions that Oliver is actually a clone of Henry, and that when she confronted Henry with this revelation he did not deny it.

-When Elizabeth tells Oliver this, he states that Henry blinded him out of jealousy as a child, not liking Oliver's growing friendship with one of the child clones and after Oliver had confronted Henry of molesting one of them.
-Elizabeth attacks Oliver and tries to escape, but suddenly a new (6th and final) “Elizabeth” clone appears, holding a rifle.
+When Elizabeth tells Oliver this, he states that Henry blinded him out of jealousy when he was a child, not liking Oliver's growing friendship with one of the other child clones, and after he had confronted Henry about molesting one of them.

+Elizabeth attacks Oliver and tries to escape, but suddenly a new (sixth and final) clone appears, holding a shotgun.
 Confused and disoriented, the new clone shoots and kills Oliver.
-Elizabeth is also fatally wounded by the new clone, but before she dies she tells the clone to read Claire’s journal.
+Elizabeth is also fatally wounded by the new clone, but before she dies she tells the clone to read Claire's journal.

 The new (and final) Elizabeth reads the journal which tells how Henry and Claire initially met, and details their work together on the cloning experiments.
-They had a brief intimate relationship at this time, but later Claire discovered that Henry simply wished to relive his wedding night with each new cloned Elizabeth, prior to murdering them.
-This horrified Claire.
+They had a brief intimate relationship at this time, but later Claire discovered that Henry simply wished to relive his wedding night with each new cloned Elizabeth, prior to murdering them, which horrified Claire.

 Recovered from her heart attack, Claire returns to the house from the hospital.
-The latest Elizabeth clone gives her the journal, and tells Claire to put her research to better use.
-Then the new Elizabeth leaves to start life on her own.
+The last Elizabeth clone gives her the journal, and tells Claire to put her research to better use.
+Then Elizabeth leaves to start life on her own.